royal-lang/rl/README.md

-# bl
+# rl
-The primary frontend compiler for bausslang.
+The primary frontend compiler for Royal.

 ---

-Bausslang is a statically typed programming language created as a simple learning project using a recursive descent parser (along with other algorithms for parsing such as shunting yard for expressions.)
+Royal is a statically typed programming language created as a simple learning project using a recursive descent parser (along with other algorithms for parsing such as shunting yard for expressions.)

 The goal is to create a C-like programming language inspired by D, C#, Rust, Go, C and C++.